b8zhong/solink-tracing-flat-json/README.md

     tracing_subscriber::registry().with(log_to_file).init();
 ```

 This will serialize a timestamp, all variables in the event, the name of the current span, and all variables in the current and all parent spans.

-Something like this:
+An example like this:

 ```rs
 #[tokio::main(flavor = "current_thread")]
 async fn main() {
     a(42).await;
 }

 #[instrument]
 async fn a(x: u64) {